harvardinformatics/healthy-habits/healthy_habits_day3.md

     </figure>
 </div>

 The command `git revert` is used to undo a single commit or a series of commits.
 It creates a new commit that undoes the changes made in the commit(s) you specify.
 This is useful if you've made some helpful commits since then and just want to undo changes from a specific time.
 Git revert is the way to go if you want to undo a commit that has already been pushed to the remote because it preserves the history.
 When you do a `git revert`, you will make a new commit that undoes the changes from the commit you specify.
-[This](https://stackoverflow.com/a/46275419) answer from stackoverflow explains it with a simple example, quoted below:
+[This answer from StackOverflow :octicons-link-external-24:](https://stackoverflow.com/a/46275419){:target="_blank"} explains it with a simple example, quoted below:

 Let's say you have some initial commit of some file - let's call it commit #1 for simplicity - and the file looks like this:
 ```